mcmaimas/graffito/README.md

+# MOSAIC MEDIA
+.dev .io .org
+Until October 2025

+## Tech Debt

+### Fix npm issues
-Use this flag when installing depependencies because of conflicts --legacy-peer-deps
+- Use this flag when installing depependencies because of conflicts
+- --legacy-peer-deps

-Cut Tailwind
+### Cut Tailwind
 - tailwind is fine, but I'm just uncomfortable and slower with it
 - if it's more performant i will switch to it eventually

 Good example of passing props to keyframes
 - https://www.appsloveworld.com/reactjs/100/7/how-to-pass-props-to-keyframes-in-styled-component-with-react

-Names
-- silken graffiti
-- world canvas
-- world board
-- of by for
+BL00MYbloomybloomberg

+## DB Planning
 User Table
 - id
 - resource key